Pick the best camera settings for a cloudy day

 Everybody loves a bright, sunny day — photographers included.
 But you can’t control the weather, and sometimes you need to take your photos when it’s overcast.
 Here are some photography tips and tricks to use when it’s cloudy outside.

-Use appropriate camera settings.
+Use appropriate camera settings for cloudy days.

 Beat the dim lighting with the right camera settings on a cloudy day.
 Here’s what you should do: